-The reviewers gave advice on financial matters and performed a range of checks on the Academy Trust's financial systems.
-In particular, the checks carried out in the current Year included:
+The internal auditor gave advice on financial matters and performed a range of checks on the Academy Trust's financial systems.
+In particular, the checks carried out in the current period included:

+- testing of recruitment processes

 - testing of payroll systems

 - testing of purchase systems

-- testing of control account/ bank reconciliations
+- testing of control account / bank reconciliations.

-On a quarterly basis, the internal auditor reports to the Board of Trustees through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On a quarterly basis, the internal auditor reports to the Board of Trustees through the audit and risk committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.